The One Supplement This Psychiatrist Always Recommends To Her Patients

 Studies have examined probiotics in mental health, and the initial results look highly promising.
-Probiotics were found to have some helpful benefits in depressed and anxious patients.
-And diets geared toward supporting the growth of this good bacteria were found to improve cognitive, emotional, physical, and digestive well-being.
+Probiotics were found to have some helpful benefits in depressed and anxious patients6.
+And diets geared toward supporting the growth of this good bacteria were found7 to improve cognitive, emotional, physical, and digestive well-being.
 Further, when comparing probiotics to mental health medications, probiotics do not carry the same potential risks and side effects.
 As they are studied further—and as we understand more about the roles of good gut bacteria in depression—probiotics will likely become a more standard recommendation of all mental health professionals.

 There are several other ways that you can protect your gut and thus protect your mental health as well.
 Good self-care, hydration, and getting adequate sleep are crucial.
 Avoid processed foods, and eat foods such as kimchi and kefir, which are also protective for these good strains of bacteria.
 So, remember this gut-brain connection, and that taking care of your mental health is key to your overall health and happiness.